 The future of the Arctic is highly contested.
 How to account for the vanishing of cultures and natures in the Sápmi lands?
 Global technoscientific projects are using the land as a testing ground for their geo-engineering experiments [1].
 Entire villages are being relocated to make way for new forms of mining to extract rare materials.[2]
 Meanwhile, the expanding tourist industry is presenting the area as a nostalgic wilderness.
 In between, there is diminishing space for the nomadic reindeer herders who have lived in the area for centuries.

-»Mnemonia« materializes a speculative knowledge system that emerges from »partial connections« [5] between: the living relations of reindeer worlds and contemporary bioscience research on transgenerational epigenetic memories.
+»Johtingeaidnu - The Path Within« materializes a speculative knowledge culture that emerges from »partial connections« [5] between: the living relations of reindeer worlds and contemporary bioscience research on transgenerational epigenetic memories.
 The living relations are based on a condition of becoming with the land through living in the movement of the reindeer.[6]
 Contemporary epigenetics, on the other hand, proposes a narrative of post-genetic [7] belonging with the land based on shared embodied memories of life in migration.
-Mnemonia weaves these relations into imaginaries of interspecies histories, futures, and proposes new techniques to remember.
+Johtingeaidnu - The Path Within weaves these relations into imaginaries of interspecies histories, futures, and proposes new techniques to remember.

 The practice-based research additionally aims to develop nuanced methodologies for artistic collaborations between different knowledge cultures: including on how to work with »being-in-Ayllu« drawing from Marisol de la Cadena`s work [8], and on how to become sensitive towards power relations within the collaboration.[9]
 In her thesis Emilia Tikka develops new methodological approaches through practice, informed by postcolonial and feminist science and technology studies (STS).